WICG/webpackage/IETF-WG-charter.md

 * A low likelihood that the new format increases centralization or power imbalances on the web.

-The packaging format will also aim to achieve the following secondary goals as long as they don't compromise or delay the above properties.
+The packaging format will also aim to achieve the secondary goals described in draft-yasskin-wpack-use-cases as long as they don't compromise or delay the above properties.

-* Support more-efficient signing of a single, possibly same-origin HTTP resource.
-* Support signed statements about subresources beyond just assertions that they're accurate representations of particular URLs.
-* Address the threat model of a website compromised after a user first uses the site.
-* Support books being published in the format.
-* Support long-lived archival storage.
-* Optimize transport of large numbers of small same-origin resources.
-* Allow the format to be used in self-extracting executables.
-* Allow publishers to efficiently combine sub-packages from other publishers.

 The following potential goals are out of scope under this charter: